Black Nova Scotians: Abolition of slavery, 1787–1812

-While most Blacks who arrived in Nova Scotia during the American Revolution were free, others were not.
+While most Black people who arrived in Nova Scotia during the American Revolution were free, others were not.
 Enslaved Black peoples also arrived in Nova Scotia as the property of White American Loyalists.
 In 1772, prior to the American Revolution, Britain outlawed the slave trade in the British Isles followed by the Knight v.
 Wedderburn decision in Scotland in 1778.
 This decision, in turn, influenced the colony of Nova Scotia.
 In 1788, abolitionist James Drummond MacGregor from Pictou published the first anti-slavery literature in Canada and began purchasing slaves' freedom and chastising his colleagues in the Presbyterian church who enslaved people.
 Historian Alan Wilson describes the document as "a landmark on the road to personal freedom in province and country."
 Historian Robin Winks writes "[it is] the sharpest attack to come from a Canadian pen even into the 1840s; he had also brought about a public debate which soon reached the courts."
 In 1790 John Burbidge freed the people he had enslaved.

 Led by Richard John Uniacke, in 1787, 1789 and again on January 11, 1808, the Nova Scotian legislature refused to legalize slavery.
 Two chief justices, Thomas Andrew Lumisden Strange (1790–1796) and Sampson Salter Blowers (1797–1832) waged "judicial war" in their efforts to free enslaved people from their owners in Nova Scotia.
 They were held in high regard in the colony.
 Justice Alexander Croke (1801–1815) also impounded American slave ships during this time period (the most famous being the Liverpool Packet).
 The last slave sale in Nova Scotia occurred in 1804.
 During the war, Nova Scotian Sir William Winniett served as a crew on board HMS Tonnant in the effort to free enslaved people from America.
 (As the Governor of the Gold Coast, Winniett would later also work to end the slave trade in Western Africa.)
 By the end of the War of 1812 and the arrival of the Black Refugees, there were few people left enslaved in Nova Scotia.
-(The Slave Trade Act outlawed the slave trade in the British Empire in 1807 and the Slavery Abolition Act of 1833 outlawed slavery all together.)
+(The Slave Trade Act 1807 outlawed the slave trade in the British Empire and the Slavery Abolition Act 1833 outlawed slavery all together.)